 Variable-Rate Information: The loan has a variable-rate feature, and the annual percentage rate (corresponding to the periodic rate) and minimum payment can change as a result.
-The current ANNUAL PERCENTAGE RATE is 3.99%, which is our Floor Rate, for our 10 year Home Equity Lines of Credit.
+The current ANNUAL PERCENTAGE RATE is 8.24% for our 10 year Home Equity Lines of Credit.
 The annual percentage rate includes only interest and no other costs.
 The annual percentage rate is based upon the value of an index.
 The index is the highest Prime Lending Rate as set forth in the Money Rates Column of the Wall Street Journal Newspaper.
 To determine the annual percentage rate that we will apply to your line, we add a margin value of +.49% to the current index.
 Ask us for the current index value, margin and annual percentage rate.
 After you open a credit line, you will be notified of any rate change information.

-Rate Changes: The annual percentage rate can change on January I, April I, July I and October I of each year.
-The maximum ANNUAL PERCENTAGE RATE that can apply is 18% (cap rate), and the minimum ANNUAL PERCENTAGE RATE is 3.99% (floor rate).
-Except for this 18% "cap" and 3.99% "floor", there is no limit on the amount by which the rate can change during any one-year period.
+Rate Changes: The annual percentage rate can change on January l, April l, July l and October l of each year.
+The maximum ANNUAL PERCENTAGE RATE that can apply is 18% (cap rate), and the minimum ANNUAL PERCENTAGE RATE is 3.25% (floor rate).
+In addition to the 18% "cap" and 3.25% "floor", there is also a 2% limit on the amount by which the rate can change during any one rate change period.

-Maximum Rate and Payment Examples: If you had an outstanding balance of \$10,000.00 during the draw period, the maximum monthly payment at the maximum ANNUAL PERCENTAGE RATE of 18% would be \$361.50.
-This annual percentage rate could be reached at the time of the first quarterly adjustment.
+Maximum Rate and Payment Examples: If you had an outstanding balance of \$10,000.00 at the end of the draw period, the maximum monthly payment at the maximum ANNUAL PERCENTAGE RATE of 18% would be \$361.64.
+This annual percentage rate could be reached at the time of any quarterly adjustment.

-(rev. 07/2020)
+(rev. 3/2023)